 Machine See, Machine Do is available at:

-Recent Events & Speaking Engagements
+Select Events & Speaking Engagements

 What Does the FTC Investigation into OpenAI Mean for AI?, Business School of AI, Sept.
 2023 (Virtual).

 Intergenerational Youth Roundtable: Responsible AI, All Tech Is Human, May 2023 (New York, NY).